Mjxkill/yocto-nxp-debix/README.md

 - Upgraded the Yocto Project to version 5.0 Scarthgap.
 - Supports the GCC 13.3 toolchain.
 - Supports Glitch Detection (GDET) on i.MX 93.
+- Provides Flutter SDK, Dart runtime, and a Flutter embedder for embedded application development.
 - Cortex-M33 update for 8ULP and i.MX 93, Cortex-M7 updates for i.MX 8M Nano, i.MX 8M Plus, and i.MX 95,
 and Cortex-M4 update for i.MX 7ULP, i.MX 8M Mini, and i.MX 8M Quad.
 - Since LF6.6.3_1.0.0, Pipewire has become the default audio service, see the i.MX Linux User's Guide